Type/s of pollution

 The creation of the project has been motivated by the global switch out of the older street lighting to new LEDs.
 The database is considered the primary output of the project.
 It is public and will allow scientists to study the effects of this change on technology onto light pollution.

 Street Spectra joined the ACTION team as pilot initiative at the beginning of 2019.
-It is currently using epicollect5 for gathering the information although an ad hoc mobile application is under development to improve citizens’ experience.
+It has used epicollect5 for gathering the information although an ad hoc mobile application to improve citizens’ experience.

 Join Street Spectra team to fight light pollution and allow stars to awake while the rest of the world sleeps!

 Have a look at the reports developed througout the ACTION project: